The 8 Best Local Co-Op Switch Games

 At any time, a second player can jump in and take control of Cuphead’s blue brother, Mugman.
 Of course, the difficulty scales to account for the added firepower, and you’ll find the enemies and bosses take twice as many bullets to take down.

 Fast, fun, and hard-as-hell, Cuphead is a blistering run and gun experience that’s as fun as it is frustrating.
-It’s one of the best bullet hell games out today, and perfectly tailored for anyone who loves a good challenge.
+It’s redefined the bullet hell genre, and is perfectly tailored for anyone who loves a good challenge.